airbnb/synapse/README.md

 * `extra_sections`: additional, manually-configured `frontend`, `backend`, or `listen` stanzas
 * `bind_address`: force HAProxy to listen on this address (default is localhost)
 * `shared_frontend`: (OPTIONAL) additional lines passed to the HAProxy config used to configure a shared HTTP frontend (see below)

+* `restart_interval` (default: 2): number of seconds to wait between restarting haproxy/
+* `restart_jitter` (default: 0.0): percentage, expressed as a float, of jitter to multiply the `restart_interval` by when determining the next restart time.
+Use this to help prevent healthcheck storms when HAProxy restarts.

 Note that a non-default `bind_address` can be dangerous.
 If you configure an `address:port` combination that is already in use on the system, haproxy will fail to start.